Planting And Care For Rose Bushes

 The method I use has done me well, there are a couple methods to deadhead a spent rose.
 I use the traditional method.
-Just below a rose bloom you will see a leave stem with three leaves, look further down the stem, as you come to a juncture where you see two five leaf configurations in a row, one five leaf configuration will be about 1/2 inch below the other.
+Just below a rose bloom, you will see a left stem with three leaves, look further down the stem, as you come to a juncture where you see two five leaf configurations in a row, one five leaf configuration will be about 1/2 inch below the other.
 You will be making your cut at the first five leaf configuration.
-Cut at a 45 degree angle just slightly above where the stem meets the leaf configuration, leaving the two five leaf configurations intact.
+Cut at a 45-degree angle just slightly above where the stem meets the leaf configuration, leaving the two five leaf configurations intact.
 See the photo to better understand where to cut.
-You will also see in the photo where the rose was deadheaded, and shows the new growth with new flower.
+You will also see in the photo where the rose was deadheaded and shows the new growth with a new flower.
 As the plant is deadheaded again, new growth will repeat itself, producing a new flower.

 If you don't deadhead old blooms, your rose bush will get spindly, with long stems, that may not produce new blooms in the current season.
 Deadheading will give you beautiful blooms all summer long.

 Keeping Your Rose Bush Manicured - Pruning & Trimming

 Pruning and trimming: Rose bushes respond well to being manicured.
 It's important to prune your rose bushes on a regular basis.
 A well maintained rose bush should appear full, without appearing shaggy, and ill-shaped.

 It's important to allow several main stems to grow and develop without pruning.
 Allowing enough room between the stems for good air circulation.
 This trimming pattern will also help to avoid plant diseases.
 It will also cause the plant to promote growth at the remaining stems.
 This will ensure the bush will send off new stem shoots, where many new flowers will bud, and flourish.